 This is the first indication from Google that website Speed is not being used much as a ranking factor.

-It indicates no positive ranking factor for fast-loading websites, but they may penalize very slow sites by a very small amount.
+It indicates no positive ranking factor for fast-loading websites, but they may penalize very slow sites by a tiny amount.

 You can watch the relevant part of the video below: